 - Phase Three automated the entire product launch process with NPI and retired the Excel workbook.
 This meant overhauling the entire process of creating and extending finished goods, semi-finished goods, raw materials, bills of material, purchase information record, and source lists.
 The overhaul of the process in this phase took six months.

 At the conclusion of the project, the customer had a single landing page to kick off product launches with role-based access to certain forms and real-time integration with the SAP ERP system.
 It went from siloed data collection in spreadsheets to an automated, collaborative, and integrated workflow.
 This significantly reduced cycle times for new product projects and improved visibility for product managers.
 Also, the master data team could now hand data ownership over to the business users.

 “The NPI solution allows repeatable processes to collect the right data at the right time from the right people,” said the IT Director.
 Now, this organization can introduce and launch products faster than ever before to better meet customer demands.

 These customer examples demonstrate how members of the SAP ecosystem can use supply chain management enhancements to improve the customer experience and differentiate their brand.
-By leveraging the SAPinsider community, SAPinsider research, and resources from SAP, SAP customers are well positioned to get the most business value out of their SAP ERP and to differentiate by improving the customer experience.
+By leveraging the SAPinsider community, SAPinsider research, and resources from SAP, SAP customers are well positioned to get the most business value out of their SAP ERP system and to differentiate by improving the customer experience.
 Learn more by reading research from SAPinsider and by visiting SAPinsider Online.